sallkhad/SeeSD/Afreecademy/Readme.md

 We are setting this up and will need more collaborators.

-If you are a developer and can help, email us SeeSDSenegal@gmail.com
+If you are a developer and can help, please email us SeeSDSenegal@gmail.com